Inside Urban Airship Engineering: Achieving Massive Scale and Value

 - JIRA – we use it to track details of work-items and as the electronic record we reference in source control, etc.

 Sound like a value stream you'd thrive in?
-We're hiring in SF and PDX!
+We're always looking for good people in both our San Francisco and Portland Offices.

 Urban Airship Engineering hires people with opinions who care deeply about their work, technology, the products they build and making a huge impact on the market.
 Every person on our team is asked to be part of the solution and to contribute a ton.